Table of Contents

 - Retaining donors

 For each stage of your donor’s journey, your solicitation strategy needs to be different.
-For instance, a prospective donor would be motivated to give if you showed them the outcome of a recent campaign along with the efforts put in.
-At the same time, a recurring donor would be more interested in your plans for the coming year and how you’re going above and beyond to acquire more donors to support your journey.
+For instance, a prospective donor would be motivated to give if you showed them the outcome of a recent campaign along with the fundraising efforts put in.
+At the same time, a recurring donor would be more interested in your plans for the upcoming year and how you’re going above and beyond to acquire more donors to support your journey.

 The usual activities are:

-- Sending emails and newsletters
+- Sending direct emails and newsletters

 - Thank-you calls